Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Numerical Experiments

-The goal of our numerical experiments is to evaluate the efficiency of the proposed CT-DDPG algorithm and continuous-time RL framework in terms of convergence speed, training stability and robustness to the discretization step and dynamic noises.
+The goal of our numerical experiments is to evaluate the efficiency of the proposed CT-DDPG algorithm in general continuous time-and-state RL framework, especially in comparison with the stochastic policies, in terms of convergence speed, training stability and robustness with respect to varing discretization steps and noise levels.